jplind79/RCAT/docs/usecase1.rst

 STEP 1: Data input
 ..................

 Under section **MODELS** specify the paths to model data.
-Configure for two or more models.
+Configure for two or more models, and select start and end years.
 Since the annual and seasonal cycles will be calculated, select all 12 months.

 ::